-For additional information on entry requirements, travelers may contact the Embassy of the Republic of Botswana, 1531-1533 New Hampshire Avenue NW, Washington, DC 20036, telephone (202) 244-4990/1, fax (202) 244-4164 or the Permanent Mission of the Republic of Botswana to the United Nations, 103 E. 37th St., New York, NY, 10016, telephone (212) 889-2277, fax (212) 725-5061.
-There are also honorary consuls in Los Angeles, San Francisco and Houston.
-Visit the Embassy of Botswana’s web site for the most current visa information.
+For additional information on entry requirements, travelers may contact the Embassy of the Republic of Botswana, 1531-1533 New Hampshire Avenue NW, Washington, DC 20036, telephone (202) 244-4990/1, fax (202) 244-4164, or the Permanent Mission of the Republic of Botswana to the United Nations, 103 E. 37th St., New York, NY, 10016, telephone (212) 889-2277, fax (212) 725-5061.
+There are also honorary consuls in Los Angeles, San Francisco, and Houston.
+Visit the Embassy of Botswana’s website for the most current visa information.
 As a general precaution, all travelers are advised to carry a photocopy of the photo/bio information page of their passport and keep it in a location separate from the passport.

 The Embassy is unaware of any required vaccinations to enter Botswana.
-Visitors to the Chobe National Park and Victoria Falls areas should be aware that Zambia is now considered a low-risk yellow fever country, and any traveler with Zambian immigration stamps in their passport may be require to present their current and valid “International Certificate of Vaccination as approved by the World Health Organization (WHO)” (commonly called a “yellow card”) or statement of medical exemption (also located on the same yellow card).
-This requirement is also imposed on travelers flying through South Africa via yellow fever countries, even when transiting passengers are required to stay on board the plane (e.g., flights stopping in Dakar, Senegal or Accra, Ghana or Nairobi, Kenya), or if the plane makes an unscheduled landing in a yellow fever country.
+Visitors to the Chobe National Park and Victoria Falls areas should be aware that Zambia is now considered a low-risk yellow fever country, and any traveler with Zambian immigration stamps in their passport may be required to present their current and valid “International Certificate of Vaccination as approved by the World Health Organization (WHO)” (commonly called a “yellow card”) or statement of medical exemption (also located on the same yellow card).
+This requirement is also imposed on travelers flying through South Africa via yellow fever countries, even when transiting passengers are required to stay on board the plane (e.g., on flights stopping in Dakar, Senegal or Accra, Ghana, or Nairobi, Kenya), or if the plane makes an unscheduled landing in a yellow fever country.
 As a precaution, all travelers to or through South Africa should carry their original yellow card.
 Letters, scans, copies, or faxes regarding prior yellow fever vaccination will not be accepted.
-While this requirement may not be consistently applied, travelers who cannot present an original and currently valid yellow card upon request, will be refused entry into or transit through South Africa.
+While this requirement may not be consistently applied, travelers who cannot present an original and currently valid yellow card upon request will be refused entry into or transit through South Africa.
 Yellow fever vaccinations are not administered at South African ports of entry for the purpose of entry into South Africa.
 Travelers are reminded that they are required to obtain a yellow fever vaccination at least 10 days prior to their arrival in South Africa in accordance with WHO regulations.